 Poor gut health will result in immunological dysregulation.
 Perhaps you thought your immune system controlled bacteria in your body.
 It is true that when outside organisms try to invade your body, your immune system will react, but the story doesn’t end there.
 There is evidence to suggest that your gut bacteria also controls your immune system.

-From the moment of birth, humans are colonized by foreign microorganisms through the nose, mouth, skin, genital tracts and gut.
+From the moment of birth, humans are colonized by foreign microorganisms through the nose, mouth, skin, genital tracts, and the gut.
 The symbiotic relationship between these organisms is crucial as they break down nondigestible carbohydrates and they offer protection against opportunistic invaders.
 In addition, we are finding out that they help modulate the immune system.
 For example, allergic children have been found to have a different bacteria composition.
 There are studies to indicate a link between your gut microbiome and a host of conditions like colon cancer, obesity, inflammatory bowel diseases, type 2 diabetes, and rheumatoid arthritis.

 Your gut health and your weight

-Your gut bacteria produce a variety of vitamins, synthesize protein and break down nondigestible carbohydrates and impact your body size.
-Leaner people, for example, tend to have a wider range of gut bacteria, but this alone doesn’t demonstrate causality.
+Your gut bacteria produce a variety of vitamins, synthesize protein, and break down nondigestible carbohydrates and impact your body size.
+Leaner people, for example, tend to have a broader range of gut bacteria, but this alone doesn’t demonstrate causality.
 In a series of experiments, baby rodents were raised germ-free to ensure that their bodies would be free of any bacteria.
 One group of rodents were then colonized with intestinal microbes from an obese woman, and another group of rodents was colonized with intestinal microbes from her slim twin sister.
 All rodents ate the same diet in equal amounts.
-The rodents that received the microbes from the obese twin grew heavier and had more body fat.
+The rodents that received the organisms from the obese twin grew heavier and had more body fat.